 A surcharge is applied when shipping to a destination country and operating at elevated risk due to continuous state of war, civil unrest, or continuous threats from terrorism.
 Destination countries affected: Afghanistan, Burundi, Iraq, Libya, Mali, Niger, South Sudan, Syria and Yemen.

 A surcharge may apply per shipment when the handling and transportation of shipments involves Lithium Ion or Lithium Metal batteries compliant with the appropriate IATA Packing Instructions 965 to 970, Section II.
-Any shipment containing lithium batteries that are known or suspected of being defective or damaged will not be accepted.

 A surcharge is applied per shipment when the destination address provided by the Shipper is incomplete, outdated or incorrect.
 The delivery may still be completed once the correct address has been determined.

 Fee*** of $9.50 will be charged per item on items which are not compatible with TNT's sortation system and require manual handling due to size*, weight**, fragility (including glass), poor packaging or unusual shape (including tubes, flat pack items and dangerous goods).

 * Length <200mm or >1200mm and/or Width <100mm or >600mm and/or Height <15mm or >800mm and/or Diagonal Length >1200mm

 *** A MHP fee will be charged for an item in addition to any other applicable surcharge for the consignment, including oversize surcharge and Dangerous Goods surcharge.

 surcharge is applied when the handling and transport involves ID8000 consumer goods such as Perfumes, aerosols, nail varnish, after-shaves, and prescription medicines.
 Such contents are also Dangerous Goods and sent to consumers (ie. B2C).
 Accepted from approved shippers only